jobcloud/Sylius/docs/book/products/product_reviews.rst

     $review->setRating(5);
     $review->setComment('This product is really great');

-Then get a customer from the repository, which you would like to make an author of this review.
+Then get the customer from the repository, whom you would like to make the author of this review.

 .. code-block:: php